kadie16/kadie16.github.io/_posts/2015-08-04-project-update-short.md

 {% endhighlight %} _<center></center>_
 Getting the model to rotate according to mouse drag wasn't a big deal either.
 All I had to do was set the parameters in glRotatef based on the change in position of the mouse.
 The hard part was getting the model to rotate in a way that felt _natural_.

 The first problem is glRotatef rotates the model around the origin, the point (0,0,0).
 This gives the appearance that the model was orbiting about an arbitrary point in space.
 Not what I want.
-I want the model to rotate about it's center.
+I want the model to rotate about its center.
 That way it stays where it is and just spins around.

 There is a clever trick to accomplish this.
 Since glRotatef rotates about the origin, you can just move whatever point you want to rotate about to the origin, apply the rotation, and then move the object back to where it was.
-Imagine I pick up the model, move it's center to the origin, rotate it, and move it back to it's original point in space.
+Imagine I pick up the model, move its center to the origin, rotate it, and move it back to its original point in space.

 {% highlight c++ %}
 /* Move center to origin */